 The aim of this project is the development of a new type of solvent-, residual- and linker-free nanofluids based on plasmonic

-NPs and liquid polymer as well as detailed investigation of phase separation and nanoconfinement effects induced by NPs onto segmental dynamics of polymer, and chemical transformations at the NP/polymer interface.
+NPs and liquid polymer as well as a detailed investigation of phase separation and nanoconfinement effects induced by NPs onto segmental dynamics of polymer, and chemical transformations at the NP/polymer interface.

 - 8J23DE016 - Dynamic resistive switching in silver- and nickel-based nanofluids